BMatillaVaras/Prueba-Proveedores/README.md

 ## Installation

-Clone the repository on your computer and run in the terminal
+Clone the repository on your computer and run in the terminal:

 ```
 npm install